Gondwanatitan: Provenance

 The type specimen of Gondwanatitan faustoi was found in strata of the Adamantina Formation.
 Other material assigned to the genus has been found in the Cambabe Formation.

 History

 The type specimen of Gondwanatitan faustoi was discovered in 1983 on the farm of Yoshitoshi Myzobuchi in São Paulo, Brazil.
 The specimen was excavated between 1984 and 1986, but preparation work on the specimen did not begin in earnest until 1997.
 It was finally described as a new genus and species in 1999.
 In 2001, G. faustoi was briefly transferred to the genus Aeolosaurus, making Gondwanatitan a junior synonym of that genus, but it has since been widely regarded as separate.
+Some elements of the holotype were lost in the National Museum of Brazil fire on 2 September 2018, but several elements survived the fire and were recovered.